KarlGW/azfunc/README.md

 The triggers and bindings registered to the `FunctionApp` must match with the names of the bindings in this file, the exception being with HTTP triggers and bindings, `req` and `res` where this is handled without the names for convenience.

-Creating this structure can be done with ease with the help of the Function [Core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).
-In addition to scaffolding functions ot can be used to run and test your functions locally.
+Creating this application structure can be done with ease with the help of the Function [Core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).
+In addition to scaffolding functions it can be used to run and test your functions locally.

 #### HTTP trigger and HTTP output binding